offers assistance to those interested in improving infection control in health care and community settings:

-- Assistance with outbreak investigation and control issues; call phone number.
+- Help with outbreak investigation and control.

-Inter-Facility Infection Prevention and Safety Form
+Inter-Facility Infection Prevention and Safety Form.

 Precautions

-Injection Safety
+Injection safety

-Hand Hygiene
+Hand hygiene

 Environmental Cleaning